Jasmine Jones

-Jasmine Jones (born November 30, 2001) is an American track and field athlete.
-She was the silver medalist in the 400 m hurdles at the 2025 World Championships and competed at the 2024 Summer Olympics, finishing fourth in the final.
+Jasmine Mari Jones (born November 30, 2001) is an American track and field athlete.
+In 2026, she won the 400 m hurdles at the inaugural World Ultimate Championship.
+She was the silver medalist at the 2025 World Championships and competed at the 2024 Summer Olympics, finishing fourth in the final.

 Jones previously won the gold medal at the 2019 Pan American U20 Championships in the 100 m hurdles and was runner-up in the 60 m hurdles at the 2024 USA Indoor Track and Field Championships.

 Early life

 Daughter of Henry Jones, an NFL All-Pro safety for the Buffalo Bills from 1991 to 2000, and Joanna Cox Jones, an NCAA D1 sprinter, Jones attended Greater Atlanta Christian School and won a national age-group title, over 400 m hurdles, in 2016.
 She was named the Georgia female track and field athlete of the year in 2019.

 Career

 Early career

 Jones won gold in the 100 m hurdles at the 2019 USATF U20 Outdoor Championships in Miramar, Florida in June.
 She then won gold in the same event at the 2019 Pan American U20 Athletics Championships in San Jose, Costa Rica in July 2019.

 Jones ran track at college for USC Trojans with whom she claimed an NCAA Outdoors title in the 4 × 100 m relay in her first year of 2021.
 The following year, she was runner-up in the NCAA Outdoors 100 m hurdles in a personal best time of 12.66 seconds.